Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 A mix of antique brass sconces and cabinet pulls, black mirrors, and chrome faucets pair beautifully with a deep blue vanity:

-Black cabinet pulls blend wonderfully with the polished nickel faucets and chrome light fixtures and mirror in this coastal bathroom:
+Black cabinet pulls work well with the polished nickel faucets and chrome sconces and mirror in this coastal bathroom:

 Brass mirrors and sconces, mixed with polished nickel faucets and black pulls, create an elegant and timeless primary bathroom: